nishikenda/LBF/README.md

 ## Contents

 - **[Paper (PDF)](link-to-your-paper.pdf)**: The full paper detailing our methodology and results.
-- **Code**: Implementation of the Learned Bloom Filter using a Recurrent Neural Network (RNN) and comparison with the standard Bloom Filter.
+- **Code**: Implementation of the Learned Bloom Filter for Chemical compounds
 - **Datasets**: The datasets used in the experiments, including PFAS and PCBA datasets.
 - **Figures and Tables**: Visual representations of the experimental results.